jhach/bump-paper/content/posts/Train with Seth "Freakin" Rollins and his group at the Black x Brave Wrestling Academy in Davenport, Iowa/index.md

     # Text: "Suggest Changes" # edit text
     # appendFilePath: true # to append file path to Edit link
 ---

-The Black x Brave Wrestling Academy has been developing talent since 2014.
-The facility, located in Davenport, Iowa, is equipped with a WWE ring and wide range of gym equipment.

 ## Where is Seth Rollins' Black x Brave Wrestling Academy located?
 It is located in Davenport, Iowa.